-Audio effects are like all effects.
-Meaning, they are successful if the viewer doesn’t notice you’ve done anything at all.
+Audio effects are a massive part of the finished product and, like all effects, they are successful if the viewer doesn’t notice you’ve done anything at all.
 And that certainly includes the often overlooked world of sound design.

 Everything has to fit just right.
 Why?
 So that you truly believe that a certain object on the screen is making that particular sound.
 If the audio doesn’t fit, it bursts the bubble, therefore destroying the audience’s experience.